abdulmbhuiya/abdulmb.github.io/README.md

 __Magnetic nanoparticle-conjugated antibody for treatment of rheumatoid arthritis| UIUC | Fall 2014__
 - Modelled an antibody-conjugated magnetic nanoparticle to treat rheumatoid arthritis.
 Antibody was a monoclonal monospecific antibody for tumor necrosis factor (TNF), attached to a magnetic nanoparticle for efficient delivery of the antibody to joints affected by the disease

-## Skills
-__Wet lab skills__
-- Expertise in molecular biology techniques including ELISA, mass spectrometry, immunohistochemistry, Western blotting, and column chromatography
-- Proficient in designing and assembling microfluidic devices for sample processing, RT-LAMP reactions, and Cas13-based assays
-- Experience with advanced microscopy techniques such as brightfield, darkfield, fluorescence, phase contrast, transmission electron microscopy, and TIRF microscopy
-- Synthesis and characterization of liposomes for diagnostic and therapeutic applications
-- Phage ImmunoPrecipitation and Sequencing (PhIP-Seq) for pathogen detection and immune response profiling

-__Assay and Device Development__
-- Developed bead-based surface Cas13 assays for multiplexed RNA detection
-- Designed custom PDMS-on-glass chambers for scientific observation of biological systems
-- Prototyped and laser-cut custom molds for microfluidic devices
-- Integrated custom cartridges with imaging systems for automated fluorescence-based assays
-- Developed point-of-care diagnostic devices for infectious diseases using CRISPR and smartphone-based microscopy

-__Data Analysis & Computational Skills__
-- Proficient in statistical analysis and data visualization using MATLAB, R, and Python
-- Experience in bioinformatics tools for genome assembly, gene annotation, and phylogenetic analysis
-- Time series data analysis for fluorescence imaging and amplification curve generation
-- Expertise in ImageJ for cell growth analysis and fluorescence quantification

-__Software & Programming__
-- Skilled in MATLAB for image acquisition, normalization, and data processin.
-- Programming in Arduino for automated biochip imaging systems
-- Proficient in Python for data processing and algorithm development for machine learning models in biological applications

-__Leadership, Teaching & Mentoring__
-- Extensive experience mentoring high school, undergraduate, and Ph.D. students in lab-based research projects
-- Developed STEM curricula and led laboratory courses, providing hands-on training in microscopy and bioengineering techniques
-- Led cross-functional teams in the development of novel diagnostics and medical devices, collaborating across academic and industry partners
-- Co-organized and participated in hackathons and design challenges, addressing public health and pandemic-related challenges

 ## Relevant coursework
 - Spring 2025- Bioengineering Ethics